Edited by: Keri Stooksbury

-Paid rooms rates average around $250 per night, though the full range is $175 to $675 per night.
+Paid room rates average around $250 per night, though the full range is $175 to $675 per night.

 11. Kohala Suites by Hilton Grand Vacations Club (Kona, Hawaii)

-But the fun doesn’t end there, because each of the suites has 2 bedrooms, at least 1,150 square feet of space, free Wi-Fi, flat-screen TVs, a DVD player, a PlayStation game console, pull-out sofabed, kitchen, whirlpool tub, private terrace, and more.
+But the fun doesn’t end there, because each of the suites has 2 bedrooms, at least 1,150 square feet of space, free Wi-Fi, flat-screen TVs, a DVD player, a PlayStation game console, a pull-out sofabed, a kitchen, a whirlpool tub, a private terrace, and more.

-There are plenty of amenities on the premises, ranging from free parking to an outdoor pool, a gym, a tennis court, a playground, barbecues, a putting green, grocery delivery services, and a shuttle with access to Hilton Waikoloa Village amenities!
-And if you’re in a pinch, you can make use of the business center, too.
+There are plenty of amenities on the premises, including free parking to an outdoor pool, a gym, a tennis court, a playground, barbecues, a putting green, grocery delivery services, and a shuttle with access to Hilton Waikoloa Village amenities!
+And if you’re in a pinch, you can use the business center, too.